git-moss/ConvertWithMoss/README.md

 ## Usage

-1. Select a source folder, which contains one or multiple folders with multisamples in the selected source format.
+1. Select the source format on the left.
+Select a source folder, which contains one or multiple folders with multisamples in the selected source format.
 The files can also be located in sub-folders.
-2. Select the output folder where you want to create the multisamples.
+2. Select the destination format.
+Select the output folder where you want to create the multisamples.
 This folder must be empty.
 You can add a non-existing folder to the name, which then is automatically created.
 E.g. you could select the Desktop and then add a folder *Conversions*.
 3. Press the *Convert* button to start the conversion.
 The progress is shown with notification messages in the log area, which you should check for potential errors like defect source files, skipped folder, etc.

 Alternatively, press *Analyse* to execute the same process as *Convert* but does not write any files.
 Use this to check for errors before finally running the conversion.